 - Problem ownership: You’re going to get ownership to solve these problems as well.

-What you might get but can’t rely on
+What you might not get

 - Mentorship: Your team isn’t there to provide you management cover so you’ll need to learn to become self reliant.

 - Nature of learning: Working at a startup will be the most unstructured learning of your career.

 - Title growth: People grow at startups by demonstrating impact.
 They earn it, rather than optimizing for the prize.
 Angling for promotions or title growth is the wrong approach.